openlibraryenvironment/edge-resource-sharing-message-services/README.md

 * Request that a message be sent using a JSON payload which consists of separately defined addressing information and message content.
 Such messages need to be addressed such that the correct protocol adapter can be invoked.
 * Be notified that a message has been receieved with separate addressing information and message content.
 Such messages need to be broadcast using a topic arrangement so all interested parties may be notified.

+## Generic JSON Payloads

+This service abstracts request details to their intention rather than protocol specific fields.
+Obviously, this makes our generic payloads a superset of at least the mandatory fields from each supported protocol..
+Fortunately, there is a great deal of overlap between protocols as to what the minimum mandatory fields are to send and receive request messages.
+This module may even eventually support crosswalking protocols.
+Individual generic request messages will be documented here:

+### Request Message Json

+TBA

 ### RabbitMQ Dependency